-When it comes to service and support, speed matters-but a fast response that is unhelpful leads to a negative customer experience just as assuredly as a slow response.
-Being a Champion of customer service and support means you deliver both speed and efficacy when supporting customers.
+When it comes to service and support, speed matters - but a quick response that is unhelpful leads to a negative customer experience just as assuredly as a slow response.
+Being a champion of customer service and support means that you deliver both speed and efficacy when supporting customers.

-Qualitatively, we see that Champions believe they are delivering on efficacy.
-We asked respondents to rate their customer service organizations on their ability to provide customers with the information and solutions they need.
-Champions were 2.3x more likely than Starters to rate their teams as market-leading or strong (73% versus 32%).
+Qualitatively, we see that champions believe that they are delivering on efficacy.
+We asked respondents to rate their customer service organisations on their ability to provide customers with the information and solutions that they need.
+Champions were 2.3x more likely than starters to rate their teams as market leading or strong (73% versus 32%).
 Like agility, the survey also captured quantitative measures of effectiveness to complement this qualitative data point.

-The first quantitative measure of the service and support team's effectiveness in delivering information to customers is the overall percentage of unresolvable issues.
-While there will always be some number of customer issues that cannot be successfully resolved, organizations possessing the best positioned teams, using the best tools, and making the most intelligent use of their data should be able to minimize this number-and this is exactly what we observe in the data: Champions are nearly twice as likely as Starters to report that less than 1% of all customer issues go unresolved (38% versus 23%).
+The first quantitative measure of the service and support team's effectiveness in delivering information to customers is the overall percentage of unresolvable problems.
+While there will always be a number of customer problems that cannot be successfully resolved, organisations possessing the best positioned teams, using the best tools and making the most intelligent use of their data should be able to minimise this number - and this is exactly what we observe in the data: Champions are nearly twice as likely as starters to report that less than 1% of all customer problems go unresolved (38% versus 23%).

-Champions enjoy 12% higher frequency of one-touch resolutions, driving efficiency for agents and satisfaction for customers.
+Champions enjoy a 12% higher frequency of one-touch resolutions, driving efficiency for agents and satisfaction for customers.

 Figure 6.
-The Incidence of Unresolvable Customer Issues
+The incidence of unresolvable customer problems

-Of all customer service inquiries, support requests, or help tickets your organization's customer support staff receive, what percentage are they unable to successfully resolve?
-(Percent of respondents, organizations with <100 employees)
+Of all customer service enquiries, support requests or help tickets received by your organisation's customer support staff, what percentage are they unable to resolve successfully?
+(Percentage of respondents, organisations with <100 employees)

-Another quantitative measure of service and support team effectiveness is the percentage of issues the team is able to resolve in a single interaction (i.e., the percent of one-touch tickets).
-Once again, Champions lead the pack in terms of their ability to solve customer issues on the spot.
-On average, Champions reported that 86% of customer issues are resolved in a single interaction.
-This compared favorably to the 77% reported by Starters, on average.
+Another quantitative measure of service and support team effectiveness is the percentage of issues that the team is able to resolve in a single interaction (i.e. the percentage of one-touch tickets).
+Once again, champions lead the pack in terms of their ability to solve customer's problems at the time.
+On average, champions reported that 86% of customer's problems are resolved in a single interaction.
+This compared favourably to the 77% reported by starters, on average.

-It is worth noting that by each of these quantitative measures (average first response time, average total resolution time, and percent of unresolvable issues), SMB organizations tend to outperform their larger counterparts in the aggregate.
-We hypothesize that smaller organizations may have lighter ticket volumes and more leeway when responding to customers, ultimately driving more positive outcomes.
+It is worth noting that by each of these quantitative measures (average first response time, average total resolution time and percentage of unresolvable problems), SMB organisations tend to outperform their larger counterparts in the aggregate.
+We hypothesise that smaller organisations may have lighter ticket volumes and more leeway when responding to customers, ultimately driving more positive outcomes.

 Figure 7.
-One-touch Tickets
+One-touch tickets